nadjitan/surveyor/README.md

+> **Warning**
+> Do not use in Production

-# Capstone Library
+# Capstone Package

-A library made for a capstone project.
+A package made for a capstone project that records user clicks into a database.